-Will the UK leaving the EU have any affect on expats in Australia?
+Will the UK Leaving the EU Have Any Effect on Expats Moving to Australia?

 When the UK voted to leave the EU on the 23rd of June 2016, shockwaves were felt around the globe.

-Whilst the effects of the vote are hard to predict as the final details are being fleshed out over the next couple of years, a huge number of Brits wanting to reside in Australia must be wondering, ‘What happens next?’
+Whilst the effects of the vote are hard to predict as the final details are being fleshed out over the next couple of years, a huge number of Brits wanting to move to Australia must be wondering, ‘What happens next?'

 The good news is that in the short-term, the economic effects have been declared ‘very limited' according to Australian Treasurer Scott Morrison, who released a detailed brief by the Council of Financial Regulators.